miloofcroton/jekyll-homepage/README.md

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext`.

+# Overview of Process for Starting this Site from Scratch

+* Create Github Repo
+* Clone using SSH
+* Jekyll new . --force
+* add theme to gemfile
+* bundle install
+* update _config.yml
+* bundle exec jekyll serve

 # Things to Fix

 * trim down and fix layouts